espressomd/espresso/doc/sphinx/inter.rst

     system.non_bonded_inter[type1, type2].hat.set_params(**kwargs)

-This defines a simple force ramp between particle so of two types.
+This defines a simple force ramp between particles of two types.
 The maximal force acts at zero distance and zero force is applied at distances :math:`r_c` and bigger.
 For distances smaller than :math:`r_c`, the force is given by